peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

  Calculates the hash code of this object.

 * `boolean HasStructuredSuffix(String suffix)`<br>
- Returns whether this media type's subtype has the given structured syntax suffix.
+ Returns whether this media type's subtype has the specified structured syntax suffix.

 * `final boolean isMultipart()`<br>
  Gets a value indicating whether this is a multipart media type.